matsano/Modeling-and-Control-of-Robot-Manipulators/README.md

 Modeling and Control of Robot Manipulators Course

 ## 📋 Description
-TP code implemented during the course.
+TP implemented during the course.

 ## 🛠️ Software used

-The project was implemented in Jupyter Notebook (python).
+The project was implemented in Jupyter Notebook (Python).

 ## ✒️ Authors